imjayapple/Personal-Budget-Tracker/README.md

 API that allows users to track their personal budget.

 Project Objectives:
-• Build an API using Node.js and Express.
+• Build an API using Node.js and Express. <br>
 • Be able to create, read, update, and delete envelopes.
 • Create endpoint(s) to update envelope balances.
 • Use Git version control to keep track of your work.